tomtom-international/commisery-action/docs/sdk-versioning.md

   commit id: "commit-2" type: HIGHLIGHT
 ```

-In the mean time, the `main` branch might have already advanced with additional changes;
+In the meantime, the `main` branch might have already advanced with additional changes;

 ```mermaid
 gitGraph